springone-tour-2020-cicd/katacoda-scenarios/4-argocd/step3.md

 > apps   Deployment  dev        dev-go-sample-app  Synced     Healthy        deployment.apps/dev-go-sample-app created
 ```

-Enabling pruning tells ArgoCD to delete resources that are not reflected in the declared state (ops files).
+Enabling pruning tells Argo CD to delete resources that are not reflected in the declared state (ops files).
 By default, and as a safety mechanism, automatic pruning is disabled.
 You can enable it for all syncs, or you can manually apply it for a single sync.
 Go back to the UI and click on 'SYNC'.
 In the pop-up, check the option to prune, then hit Synchronize.
 You should see the two older resources disappear.